 Ms. Straughan is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 5 of the ABT® National Training Curriculum.
 The ABT® National Training Curriculum is a breakthrough 9 level program that combines high quality artistic training with the basics of dancer health and child development.
 The ABT® National Training Curriculum consists of a comprehensive set of age-appropriate, outcome-based guidelines to provide the highest quality ballet training to dance students of all ages and skill levels.

-Ms. Straughan has also started writing about dance for young children and industry professionals.
+Ms. Straughan also writes about dance for children and industry professionals.
 Her articles appear in publications including A Ballet Education's A Ballet Magazine Issue 23 and digital arts magazine Scene4's Issue 257 Vol. 21.
-Presently Ms. Straughan is participating in the 2021 Nevada SCBWI Mentor Program for her ballet based children's book manuscript.
+Publication with Highlights' High Five Magazine is forthcoming in December 2023.
+Ms. Straughan completed the 2021 Nevada SCBWI Mentor Program with her ballet-based middle grade manuscript and participated in SCBWI's Southern Breeze Mentorship 2022 in picture books.

 Lead Couple Jacqueline Straughan and Christopher Sellars tag team with a devil-may-care showmanship...where Straughan's has the lithe folding and unfolding that plays up her magnificent extension."
 Desert News 2013